LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent ground of being--what may be called God.
 By this definition, God is above properties, logic, and causality.
 He is consequently uncreated, unknowable, and wholly unrestrained in ability.

-His indwelling presence is known only to those who have reached a perfect maturity.
+His indwelling presence is known only by those who have reached a perfect maturity.

 Maturation begins with the recognition that all misery is self-inflicted.
 By choosing instead the appropriate responses to external events, the actions of others, and one’s own shortcomings, one gradually accumulates unconditional love, humility, inner peace, and a pure heart.